syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/GettingStarted.md

 {% endtabs %}

-**Step 4** - GroupBarItems can be added into the Groupbar container and can be customized using `GroupBarItems` collections property.
+**Step 4** - GroupBarItems can be added into the Groupbar container using `GroupBarItems` collections property.

 {% tabs %}